mmettler21/political_analysis/README.md

   <img width="600" src="static/Rep_Dem.png">
 </p>

-As it can be seen from this plot, the results don’t go in the direction of our expectations and probably, in order to get more reliable results, it would have been necessary of plotting all the republicans and democrats cited in the quotes.
-The fact that more republicans are cited is, however, not surprising since Donald Trump is the most cited person by both newspapers, with a number of quotations that exceeds by many orders of magnitudes the other ones.<br>

-Similarly to the previous part, an analysis by year showed a similar behaviour in the quotes per year for each politician and each journal.
-This increase in quotes about Biden are easy to explain since he became a candidate for the elections.
-It is thus difficult to conclude on the political party of the newspapers by only looking at those behaviors, since the number of quotes seem very much correlated to punctual events during the years.
-A further depth into the data set is needed, to understand the sentiment behind the respective quotes by each newspaper, which is done in the following part of the report.
+Similarly, to the previous part, an analysis by year for some key politicians for each journal has been made.
+The increase in quotations about Biden are easy to explain since he became a candidate for the elections.
+For Hilary, Fox News seem to follow the elections, its quotations from Hilary are increasing until the 2016 elections, then going downs as Hilary has failed and then comes up again with the 2019 elections.
+On the opposite, NYT quotes Hilary increasingly since 2015.
+The number of quotes seem very much correlated to punctual events during the years especially for Fox News, the latter also seem to be more extreme and to always cite more the politicians in comparison to NYT.

+PLOT DES ANNEES

+In the following part, a further depth into the data is carried out to understand the sentiment behind the respective quotations by each newspaper.